xtianbetz/dotnet-hello-json/README.md

 ssh pi clr-dotnet-hello-json
 ```

-There does not appear to be any way to target the .NET Framework (i.e. not .NET
+There does not appear to be a way target the .NET Framework using the 'dotnet'
-Core) without using mono's msbuild.
+CLI tool on Linux.
+In other words: you cannot use 'dotnet build' and friends to
+target .NET Framework and run on mono.

 TODO: this repo has yet been tested with any native libraries which may require
 multiple native .so files for different architectures.
 PRs are welcome.